-Teaches theory related to human behavior, emphasizing the interconnection of ideas and both clinical and environmental social work practices.
+Teaches theory related to human behavior, emphasizing the interconnection of ideas, and both clinical and environmental social work practices.

-Dr. Thompson's primary research also investigates theoretical linkages between philosophy, theology and social work practices (e.g. in adult mental health).
+Dr. Thompson's primary research also investigates theoretical linkages between philosophy, theology, and social work practices (e.g. in adult mental health).
 Historical social work theory is also an area of scholarly emphasis.

-Austin Presbyterian Theological Seminary, Austin, Tex.
+MA, Austin Presbyterian Theological Seminary, Austin, Tex.

-University of Utah, Salt Lake City, Utah
+MSW, University of Utah

 Human Behavior in the Social Environment

 Salyers, M., Thompson, J., et al (2012) Measuring Shared Decision Making in psychiatric Care.
 Psychiatric Services.

 Fukui, S., Thompson, J., et al (2012) Predictors of Shared Decision Making and Levels of Agreement between Consumers and Providers in Psychiatric Care.
 Acta Psychiatrica Scandanavica.

 Thompson, J. (2011) Connecting Theory to Practice: Karl Barth, Capability Theory and Psychiatric Social Work.
 Pastoral Psychology.